 Melissa I did a lot of research and had an idea of agents taking a long time to respond, or not at all.
 I knew it was pretty hard to find an agent -if at all.
 I never planned to write a picture book.
 I’m not relying on this to get an agent.

 It would be wonderful to be traditionally published for that kind of validation…–Cheryl

 Susan’s Querying Experience

 I definitely know now that literary agents are normal people.
 Some of them have giant egos.
 Some of them are very, very humble.
 You learn which one you might want to work with.

 And Twitter is a good way to see, at least, from what they choose to put out there, what they might be like.
-You still get an idea of sense of humour, sense of professionalism.
+You still get an idea of their sense of humour and professionalism.
 It’s a good place to look for red flags, if nothing else.